Will Seahawks make a move with Kam Chancellor? And what might happen with Frank Clark and Russell Wilson?

 FRANK CLARK

-Clark is Seattle’s marquee impending free agent, rated this week by Pro Football Focus number four among all NFL players who can become unrestricted free agents beginning on March 13.
+Clark is Seattle’s marquee impending free agent, rated this week by Pro Football Focus No. 4 among all NFL players who can become unrestricted free agents beginning March 13.

 But Corry echoes the growing conventional wisdom that he thinks Clark will likely have been slapped with a franchise tag prior to then, assuring he stays in Seattle for at least the 2019 season and allowing the two sides to continue working toward a longer-term deal in the future (teams can place franchise tags on players beginning Feb.
 19 through March 5).